Kauai Backcountry Tubing Adventure

 kauai backcountry tubing irrigation ditch

-The adventure starts in Lihue where you meet the fun guides and get your gear consisting of a helmet with a headlight and gloves.
-An informative and sometimes bumpy 30 to 45-minute van ride leads to a nice view of the oft cloud-covered Mount Wai’ala’ale — the water source for our tubing ride.
-You get to hop out of the van to take in the view.
+The adventure started in Lihue where we meet our fun guides and collected our gear consisting of a helmet equipped with a headlight and gloves.
+From Lihue, we hopped in a van for an informative, scenic, and sometimes bumpy 30-to-45-minute van ride.
+We did stop once to take in the view of the oft cloud-covered Mount Wai’ala’ale — the water source for our tubing ride.

 Mount Wai'ala'ale